HaoruiPeng/queueService/design-ideas.md

 ## File buffer

 The implementation of the file buffer in the reader is to buffer a whole file before writing to the destination S3 bucket.
 A more native solution should be using redis.

+## Tests

+I didn't write any test due to time limit, but here are some test cases I was think to implement:

+### Unit test

+#### writer

+- When the file provided in the queue does not exists in the storage
+- An empty file
+- Wrong queue names
+- Wrong source S3 bucket name

+#### reader

+- Received empty file
+- The received payload misses certain key
+- Empty file
+- Wrong queue name
+- Wrong destination S3 bucket name

+### Integration test

+- Binding wrong queue names for exchanging msgs between writer and reader
+- Large file transmission
+- Large amount of files transmission

+### E2E test

+- Test on HPA